risha2211/competitive-programming/Create-Binary-String.md

 If C > D or coins per 01 pair > coins per 10 pair, it will be in our best interest to turn all 10 pairs into 01.
 Similarly, if D > C, we turn all 01 pairs into 10.

-E.g.: if c>d for 0100110
+E.g.: if C > D for 0100110
 010110 -> 010101 -> 001101 -> 001011 -> 000111 ✅
-E.g.: if d>c for 110101
+E.g.: if D > C for 110101
 110101 -> 111001 -> 111010 -> 111100 ✅

-We observe that for any c>d, all the 0s are lined up together in the beginning followed by all the 1s.
+We observe that for any C > D, all the 0s are lined up together in the beginning followed by all the 1s.
-Similarly, for ant d>c, all the 1s are lined up together in the beginning followed by all the 0s.
+Similarly, for ant D > C, all the 1s are lined up together in the beginning followed by all the 0s.
 Also note that every 0 pairs up with every 1 in every case.
 So, total pairs = total zeroes * total ones = i * (N - i)